Synthetixio/Synthetix-Gitbook-v3/for-developers/smart-contracts.md

 **Returns**
 * `requiredInitialMargin` (*uint256*) - initial margin req (used when withdrawing collateral).
 * `requiredMaintenanceMargin` (*uint256*) - maintenance margin req (used to determine liquidation threshold).
-* `totalAccumulatedLiquidationRewards` (*uint256*) - sum of all liquidation rewards of if all account open positions were to be liquidated fully.
 * `maxLiquidationReward` (*uint256*) - max liquidation reward the keeper would receive if account was fully liquidated.
 Note here that the accumulated rewards are checked against the global max/min configured liquidation rewards.

 #### CollateralModified